- How to prepare ginger tea at home

 - What is the best time to drink ginger tea?

-There are several different recipes for homemade ginger tea.
-You can use fresh ginger, dried ginger, and even ginger powder to make ginger tea.
+There are several different recipes to make homemade ginger tea.
+You can use fresh ginger, dried ginger, and even ground ginger powder to prepare it.

 Here are a few recipes for ginger tea to help get you started: